tmaldrsn/SPC-Conv-Forecast/README.md

 # Change Log
-### Current Version: 0.3
+### Current Version: 0.4
+  * Cleaned up much of the codebase, including condensing five separate plotting scripts into a single script
+  * Created basic Tkinter GUI allowing for simple forecast lookup, only for most recent forecast so far

+#### Goals for v1.0:
+  * Forecast lookup for any past archived outlook, with GUI support
+  * (maybe) Determining the set of risks for severe weather given a coordinate
+  * Optimize the code for efficiency and readability
+  * Provide GUI and command line support
+  * Add tutorial to README

+### Previous Versions:
+#### Version: 0.3
   * Implement Day 2, 3, 4-8 outlooks
     * Added categorical / severe probability plotting for days 2 & 3
     * Added separate plotting for days 4-8 forecast
   * Ability to import text files from previous forecasts
   * Added forecast text file lookup

-#### Goals for v0.4:
-  * Figure out early morning forecast schedule (0600, 1200 forecast timing)
-  * Investigate old SPC forecast format and date cutoff
-    * old forecasts in day 1 don't include marginal & enhanced categories
-  * Start writing script to detemine if coordinates lie in given categories
-  * Use Tkinter library to create a GUI related to the API

-### Previous Versions:

 #### Version: 0.2
  * Eliminated need for JSON file handling by using arrays for each line